Shaunk001/Quantum-networking/README.md

 ---

-## 📊 Current Progress
+## 📊 Early Traction

-- Legal: US-based LLC formed
+- Founder of QuantumJobs.us (live and growing)
-- Market: Strong demand validated through research
+- Background in engineering and international study
-- Advantage: Based in Pakistan — efficient dev talent
+- Deep personal story of struggling to learn quantum
-- Founder: Clear vision, ready to scale
+- Users are reaching out with the very problems I’m building to solve

 ---